yqli00000/PATE-Forensics/datasets/README.md

 Datasets are not included in this repository.
 Prepare them separately and place them in the directories below.
 All paths are relative to the repository root;
-run Python commands from that root.
-No symbolic links are required.

 ## DDL-X